Xe-nor/xe-nor/README.md

-- 🔭 I’m currently working @HighRadius Corporation
+- 🔭 I’m currently working on Spring and Hibernate.

-- 🌱 I’m currently learning Advanced Java
+- 🌱 I’m currently learning Advanced Java.

-- ❓ Ask me about anything related to MERN stack and related technologies
+- ❓ Ask me about anything related to JAVA and ReactJS.

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I use tabs over spaces.

 <br/>